BobbyAD/portfolio-gatsby/src/pages/ancillary/ancillary.md

   Hi, I'm Bobby.
 After years of working as a texture artist, I made the transition to web development.
-At the moment I use React mostly for front end, and Java or Firestore for a backend, but I'm constantly learning new things and working on new projects. \n \n Follow me on Github or LinkedIn to keep up with my work.
+At the moment I use React mostly for front end, and Java or Firestore for a backend, but I'm constantly learning new things and working on new projects.
+Follow me on Github or LinkedIn to keep up with my work.
 ---